So You’ve Created a Competency Structure. What’s next?

 Almost all established companies have some sort of competency management “system.”
 But only a handful are ahead of the game because they have systems that can meet compliance requirements and produce measurable positive impact to the bottom line by allowing the business to manage its talent strategically.

 Obviously, there’s more to competence management than just the competency framework.
-My next article will discuss competence management technology – a worthwhile investment that will give your company a competitive edge.
+There’s competency management technology, a worthwhile investment that will give your company a competitive edge.
+Want to continue the conversation and kick-start your competency management program?
+Get in touch.